Free Tax Help

 Assistance is provided at community and neighborhood centers, libraries, schools, and other convenient locations.
-The Community Partnership for Families of San Joaquin is locally leading the VITA efforts by holding tax preparation assistance at their centers.
+Community Partnership for Families and Stanislaus State's Stockton Campus are locally leading the VITA efforts by holding tax preparation assistance at their centers.
 They are continually seeking help from individuals interested in becoming IRS-certified VITA volunteers.
-If you are interested in supporting their efforts as a volunteer, please visit them at https://cpfsj.org/ or text VOLUNTEER to 211-211.
+If you are interested in supporting their efforts as a volunteer, please e-mail lnuss@cpfsj.org.

-If you have a low to moderate income but are confident in your computer skills or would like to file your taxes from the comfort of your own home, you can file your taxes for free online!
+If you make less than $66,000 and are confident in your computer skills or would like to file your taxes from the comfort of your own home, you can file your taxes for free online!
 The IRS offers a Free File option that is accessible through MyFreeTaxes.org.
 There, you are given two options: to file on your own or with a virtual assistant's help.
-Visit https://www.myfreetaxes.org/ to learn more or to schedule an in-person appointment.
+Visit https://www.myfreetaxes.org/ to learn more on how you can self-file.

 Let’s Talk Tax Credits